 Robb also curates programmes with a primary focus on excellence and challenge in visual arts practice.
 This includes delivering permanent and temporary public artworks and socially engaged programmes such as the ‘Starlings’ ‘Urban Meadows’ & ‘Wall of Hope’ and the large-scale ‘Art in the Eastside’ programme which Robb has curated since 2009 and presents artworks from local, national and International artists on billboards and outdoor temporary Installations.

-She is a founder member and former Chairperson of Creative Exchange Artist Studios where she is currently a resident artist.
+Robb is a founder member of Embrace Studios where is currently a resident artist.
 She is a member of the National Collage Society and the International Society of Collage artists.
-Robb is a former Director of The Engine Room Gallery, The Hedge Gallery, New Belfast Community Arts Initiative, Community Arts partnership and the Northern Ireland Visual Arts Forum.
+Robb was a founder and former Chairperson of Creative Exchange Artist Studios former Director of The Engine Room Gallery, The Hedge Gallery, New Belfast Community Arts Initiative, Community Arts partnership and the Northern Ireland Visual Arts Forum.